 The first physical examination during pregnancy is very thorough.
 It includes the following:

 Other tests may be done, depending on the woman's situation.
-If the woman has Rh-negative blood, it is tested for antibodies to the Rh factor (see Complications of Pregnancy: Rh Incompatibility).
+If the woman has Rh-negative blood, it is tested for antibodies to the Rh factor (see Rh Incompatibility).
 Having Rh antibodies can cause severe problems (even death) for a fetus that has Rh-positive blood.
 If antibodies in a pregnant woman's blood are detected early, the doctor can take measures to protect the fetus.
+All women with Rh0-negative blood are given Rh0(D) immune globulin, injected into a muscle, at 28 weeks of pregnancy.
+They are also given an injection after any possible contact between their blood and the fetus's blood—for example, after an episode of vaginal bleeding or amniocentesis and after delivery.

 Women of African descent are tested for sickle cell trait or disease if they have not been tested previously.
 Skin tests for tuberculosis are advisable for all women.
 X-rays are not routinely taken during pregnancy, but they can be taken safely when necessary.
 If an x-ray is required, the fetus is shielded by placing a lead-filled garment over the woman's lower abdomen to cover the uterus.

 At each visit, the urine is also tested for protein.
-Protein in urine may indicate preeclampsia (a type of high blood pressure that develops during pregnancy (see Complications of Pregnancy: Preeclampsia).
+Protein in urine may indicate preeclampsia (a type of high blood pressure that develops during pregnancy—see Preeclampsia and Eclampsia).

-If women have a high risk of conceiving a baby with a genetic disorder, prenatal diagnostic testing can be done (see Genetic Disorders Detection: Prenatal Diagnostic Testing).
+If women have a high risk of conceiving a baby with a genetic disorder, prenatal diagnostic testing can be done (see Prenatal Diagnostic Testing).

 Ultrasonography can also be used to do the following: